libetl/soundtransform/README.md

 Will invoke a soundtransform to find the loudest frequencies of the sound, chronologically Caution : the original sound will be lost, and it will be impossible to revert this conversion.
- When shaped into a sound, the new sound will only sounds like the instrument you shaped the freqs with
+ When shaped into a sound, the new sound will only sound like the instrument you shaped the freqs with

 Returns:
 the client, with a loudest frequencies float array